-Atlantic Ocean will get one more submarine fiber optic cable that will connect the Spain at the European side and the Virginia state of United States at the North American continent side.
+Atlantic Ocean will get one more submarine fiber optic cable that will connect Spain at the European side and the Virginia state of the United States at the North American continent side.
 The submarine fiber cable project called Marea is built by giant web companies, Facebook and Microsoft in partnership with Telefonica.
-They have teamed up to build a new fiber optic cable under the Atlantic Ocean to have more control on their data transmission.
+They have teamed up to build a new fiber optic cable under the Atlantic Ocean to have more control over their data transmission.

 The new undersea fiber project spans more than 6,400 kilometers on its way from Virginia to Spain.
 The cable will have eight strands of optical fibers.
 The cable system that makes use of Dense Wavelength Division Multiplexing enabling high bit rate transmission will carry much of the traffic between the two continents.
 Sources say, the Marena fiber optic cable system across the Atlantic is the highest capacity link so far connecting the two continents.
 The Web giants signed partnership with Spanish Internet carrier Telefónica SA to build the cable, which is expected to enter service next year.